AllstaRawR/FILFY/README.md

 <details>
   <summary>"Non-Immersive" Adjustments & Nudity</summary>

 * There are a few mods that add nudity to the game.
 I have enabled them by default.
-You are free to disable them (under the `Optional (Cheats, Nudity, etc.)` header in MO2) as you wish.
+You are free to disable them (under the `Optional & Auto-Toggles` header in MO2) as you wish.
   * They are `Add...`, `and`, `and`, and finally `this`.
 * Something might happen if you mention Sweet Rolls.
 Or the Cloud District.
 Just a heads up.
   * I also 100% do not recommend mentioning arrows in any sort of body part.
 Lightning never strikes twice, and you wouldn't want to make it a liar, would you?
 * I absolutely hate running out of stamina while sprinting when I'm not even in combat, so I have three plugins enabled that are "cheats."
-They are under the `Optional (Cheats, Nudity, etc.)` header in MO2 and are called `Infinite Magicka Out of Combat`, `Infinite Shouting Out of Combat`, and `Infinite Stamina Out of Combat`.
+They are under the `Optional & Auto-Toggles` header in MO2 and are called `Infinite Magicka Out of Combat`, `Infinite Shouting Out of Combat`, and `Infinite Stamina Out of Combat`.
 They can be disabled at any time.

 </details>